Rough & Tumble Engineers

 The Rough and Tumble Gift Shop has been updated with restocking, new items, and free shipping in the US.

-A Time of Harvest Show was held October 13th and 14th.
-Our final show of the year celebrating "A Time of Harvest".
-Special activities were held for children on Saturday including the Pedal Tractor Pull, Harvest Rides, and other events for children including Pumpkin Face Painting and a Barrel Train Ride.
-Rough and Tumble equipment was in operation from steam trains, gas engines, and the model shops to gas engines, steam traction engines, and more.
-Some photos from the show can be seen here .
+Our final show of the year celebrating "A Time of Harvest" was held October 11th and 12th.
+Special events were held for children on Saturday including the Pedal Tractor Pull, Harvest Rides, and other events for children including Pumpkin Face Painting and a Barrel Train Ride.
+Rough and Tumble equipment will be in operation from steam trains, gas engines, and the model shops to steam traction engines, and more.
+Photos are here.

 Reunion Exhibits include Steam Traction Engines, Antique Tractors, Threshing Machines, Hit & Miss Gas Engines and Large Gas Engines.
 Ride Two Steam Trains that loop our grounds, Visitors watch the Saw Mill and Shingle Mill in Operation.
 Visit the Model Shop, Antique Car Museum, Line Shaft Machine Shop and the Large Stationary Steam Engine Museum.
 See the featured Rumely Display, Stationary Balers, Antique Wagons and the new Line Shaft Machine Shop.
 There are many activities for Children including the Children’s Pedal Pull.